hltcoe/concrete-js/README.md

 Publishing a new version of `@hltcoe/concrete` involves the following
 steps:

-1. Update the package version (automatically creates a new commit)
+1. Update the package version
 2. Perform a clean build of the package with the new version
-3. Add changes to git and amend the commit created in step 1
+3. Add changes to git and commit
-4. Tag the amended commit
+4. Tag the commit
 5. Push the built package in `dist_nodejs` to NPM
-6. Update the package version to a pre-release version (creates a commit)
+6. Update the package version to a pre-release version
+7. Add changes to git and commit
-7. Push `main` and the new tag to GitHub and GitLab
+8. Push `main` and the new tag to GitHub and GitLab

 These steps are **approximately** performed in the following code.
 Please **do not copy and paste** more than one line at a time: